New lawsuit alleges paid informants, pricey escort at Redstone mansion

 Herzer, 52, filed the new legal action shortly after a California judge tossed her case seeking to be reinstated as the person designated to make his medical decisions if he was incapacitated.
 She had argued that Redstone was not mentally competent and had been the victim of "undue influence" by people around him.

-A representative for Sumner Redstone, controlling shareholder of Viacom Inc (VIAB.O) and CBS Corp (CBS.N), had no comment on Herzer's latest legal move.
+A representative for Sumner Redstone, controlling shareholder of Viacom Inc and CBS Corp, had no comment on Herzer's latest legal move.

 Herzer's lawsuit, which seeks at least $70 million in damages, argues that the nurses violated medical privacy laws as part of a conspiracy that started in September 2014.